 No cooking or heating is involve.
 Simply measure, add, and shake/whisk to combine!

-Here’s what goes into the dressing:
+Here’s what goes into the dressing for my Vietnamese Noodle Salad:

 - Fish Sauce – it has a strong scent but don’t be intimidated by it!
 It produces beautiful complex umami flavors and is the key ingredient for the dressing.
 Use widely in Vietnamese and Thai cuisine.